BLADE: Bayesian Langevin Active Discovery with Replica Exchange for Identification of Complex Systems: System Discovery with Uncertainty Quantification

 Table \ref{table:burgers} presents the identified coefficients for the Burgers' equation using different methods.
-The results demonstrate better performance of LAPD compared to both SINDy and UQ-SINDy approaches.
-SINDy incorrectly identifies several spurious terms, including constant, linear ($u$), and nonlinear terms ($u^2$, $uu_{xx}$).
-While UQ-SINDy performs marginally better in terms of MSE, it still includes numerous incorrect terms in the identified system.
-All three LAPD variants (SGLD, cyclical SGMCMC, and reSGLD) successfully identify the correct structure of the Burgers' equation, capturing both the nonlinear advection term ($uu_x$) and the diffusion term ($u_{xx}$) without introducing spurious terms.
-Among these, LAPD with reSGLD demonstrates the best performance with the lowest Error Bar (1.218$\cdot 10^{-4}$), MSE (1.421$\cdot 10^{-5}$), and AIC (-2.886$\cdot 10^{5}$).
-Figure \ref{fig:compare-burger} provides a visual comparison between the true Burgers' equation and the systems identified by LAPD (reSGLD) and SINDy.
-The heatmaps illustrate the evolution of the solution over space and time, with LAPD showing significantly better agreement with the ground truth compared to SINDy.
-The error plot for LAPD reveals minimal discrepancies concentrated primarily in regions of larger magnitude, whereas SINDy exhibits larger and more widespread errors throughout the domain.
+The results demonstrate better performance of BLADE compared to both SINDy and UQ-SINDy approaches.
+The SINDy method identified several spurious terms, including constant, linear ($u$), and nonlinear terms ($u^2$, $uu_{xx}$).
+Although UQ-SINDy shows improvement in MSE compared to SINDy, the identified system still contains a number of superfluous terms.
+All three BLADE variants (SGLD, cyclical SGMCMC, and reSGLD) successfully identify the correct structure of the Burgers' equation, capturing both the nonlinear advection term ($uu_x$) and the diffusion term ($u_{xx}$) without introducing spurious terms.
+Among these, BLADE with reSGLD demonstrates the best performance with the lowest Total Error Bar (1.218$\cdot 10^{-4}$), MSE (1.435$\cdot 10^{-5}$), and AIC (-2.886$\cdot 10^{5}$).
+Figure \ref{fig:compare-burger} provides a visual comparison between the true Burgers' equation and the systems identified by BLADE (reSGLD) and SINDy.
+The heatmaps illustrate the spatiotemporal evolution of the solution, where the prediction from BLADE demonstrates a closer correspondence to the ground truth than that of SINDy.
+The error plot for BLADE reveals minimal discrepancies concentrated primarily in regions of larger magnitude, whereas SINDy exhibits larger and more widespread errors throughout the domain.
 Figure \ref{fig:burger-advection}(a) displays the posterior distributions of the identified coefficients for the Burgers' equation using different Langevin MCMC samplers.
 The distributions show that reSGLD provides narrower, more concentrated posterior distributions compared to SGLD, indicating higher confidence in the estimated parameters.
 The cyclical SGMCMC method also yields well-concentrated posteriors, though slightly broader than those from reSGLD.
 This demonstrates that replica exchange sampling effectively enhances the exploration of the parameter space while maintaining precision in the identified coefficients.